-Energy savings actually save energy August 16, 2012Posted by Maury Markowitz in Uncategorized.
+Energy savings actually save energy August 16, 2012Posted by Maury Markowitz in power grid.

 For the last couple of years, with increasing frequency, I’ve been hearing about something called “the rebound effect“.